Cube: Space-filling

-A cube can achieve a honeycomb by filling together with its copy in three-dimensional space without leaving a gap.
-Cubes are space-fillings, where the phrase "space-filling" can be understood as a generalized tessellation.
+A cube is a space-filling polyhedron, meaning it tessellates with its copy in three-dimensional space.
+Such a tessellation leaves without a gap, in what is called a honeycomb.
 The cube is a plesiohedron, a special kind of space-filling polyhedron that can be defined as the Voronoi cell of a symmetric Delone set.
 The plesiohedra include the parallelohedra, which can be translated without rotating to fill a space in which each face of any of its copies is attached to a like face of another copy.
 There are five kinds of parallelohedra, one of which is the parallelepiped.
 Every three-dimensional parallelohedron is a zonohedron, a centrally symmetric polyhedron whose faces are centrally symmetric polygons.

 An example of a honeycomb with a cubic type only, called a cell, is a cubic honeycomb that consists of four cubes around its edges in Euclidean three-dimensional space.
 More examples in three-dimensional non-Euclidean space are the honeycomb with three cubes around its edges in a three-dimensional sphere and the honeycomb with five cubes around its edges in hyperbolic space.

 Any parallelepiped, including a cube, can achieve a honeycomb if its Dehn invariant is zero.
 The Dehn invariant's inception dates back to Hilbert's third problem, whether every two equal-volume polyhedra can always be dissected into polyhedral pieces and reassembled into each other.
 If yes, then the volume of any polyhedron could be defined axiomatically as the volume of an equivalent cube into which it could be reassembled.
 This problem was solved by Max Dehn, inventing his invariant, answering that not all polyhedra can be reassembled into a cube.
 It showed that two equal volume polyhedra should have the same Dehn invariant, except for the two tetrahedra whose Dehn invariants were different.